tellor-io/telliot-feeds/docs/usage.md

 In order to submit transactions through the [Flashbots](https://docs.flashbots.net/flashbots-auction/searchers/quick-start/) relay, you need an additional Ethereum acccount.
 The Flashbots organization uses this signatory account's address to identify you and build your historical reputation as a MEV ["searcher"](https://docs.flashbots.net/flashbots-auction/searchers/quick-start).
 This signatory account doesn't need any funds in it.
 Store it it as a `ChainedAccount` in the same way you would any other (see [Getting Started](https://tellor-io.github.io/telliot-feed-examples/getting-started/)).

 When reporting, select your signatory account by tag as well as your staked mainnet account.
-Use the `--staker-tag/-st` and `--signature-tag/-sgt` flags.
+Use the `--account/-a` and `--signature-tag/-sgt` flags.

 Example usage:
 ```
-telliot-examples -st mainnetstaker1 -sgt sigacct -fb report
+telliot-examples -a mainnetstaker1 -sgt sigacct -fb report
 ```

 # Reporting on Polygon